kontent-ai/sample-app-net-mvc/README.md

 The app caches Delivery API responses via `Kontent.Ai.Delivery.Caching` (FusionCache backend) on the **production** client only &mdash; the preview client is deliberately uncached so editors see changes immediately.
 Every cached entry also has a time-based expiry that acts as a safety net in case a webhook is missed or not configured.
 The default is **60 seconds**, controlled by `SiteOptions:CacheExpirationSeconds` in `appsettings.json`; raise it once webhooks are wired up to keep content fresh without re-fetching on every request.

-The `/webhooks/kontent` endpoint receives Kontent.ai webhook notifications, validates the `X-KC-Signature` HMAC against `WebhookOptions:Secret`, and invalidates the corresponding cache dependency keys for precise eviction on top of that time-based baseline.
+The `/webhooks/kontent` endpoint receives Kontent.ai webhook notifications and invalidates the corresponding cache dependency keys for precise eviction on top of that time-based baseline.
+Signature validation happens upstream in `UseWebhookSignatureValidator` (from `Kontent.Ai.AspNetCore`), which verifies the `X-Kontent-ai-Signature` (and legacy `X-KC-Signature`) HMAC against `WebhookOptions:Secret` before the controller ever sees the request.

 ### Registering the webhook